Breed Health Research

 Is the German Shepherd really the most expensive dog breed to own?

 By our model, yes.
-The German Shepherd's combination of high-probability orthopedic conditions (hip and elbow dysplasia each at ~18–20%), chronic allergies, and the risk of degenerative myelopathy — a progressive paralysis requiring years of ongoing care — produces the highest expected lifetime vet cost of any breed.
-The $35,000 estimate includes routine care and insurance premiums over an 11-year lifespan.
+The German Shepherd's combination of high-probability orthopedic conditions (hip and elbow dysplasia at ~18-20%), chronic allergies, and degenerative myelopathy risk produces the highest expected lifetime vet cost.
+The $35,000 estimate includes routine care and premiums over 11 years.

 Why are giant breeds so expensive despite not ranking #1?

-Giant breeds (mastiffs, Saint Bernard, etc.) all share the same expensive cluster: hip dysplasia, elbow dysplasia, bloat, and cardiac disease.
-But their lifespan is only 9 years, which compresses the cost window.
-The German Shepherd ranks higher because its conditions are more severe, more chronic, and occur in a mid-size dog that lives longer — meaning the ongoing costs accumulate over more years.
+Giant breeds share the same expensive cluster: hip dysplasia, elbow dysplasia, bloat, and cardiac disease.
+But their 9-year lifespan compresses the cost window.
+The German Shepherd ranks higher because its conditions are more severe, more chronic, and occur in a longer-lived dog, so costs accumulate over more years.

 Does this mean I shouldn't own a German Shepherd or French Bulldog?

-Not at all — but go in with open eyes and a financial plan.
-Every breed has health trade-offs.
-The German Shepherd's health profile is well-documented, which means it's manageable with the right insurance and early screening.
-The French Bulldog's problems are almost guaranteed, but many owners accept that as part of the deal.
-What's financially dangerous is owning a high-risk breed with no insurance and no savings buffer.
+Not at all - but go in with open eyes and a financial plan.
+The German Shepherd's profile is manageable with proper insurance and screening.
+The French Bulldog's problems are almost guaranteed, but many accept that.
+What's dangerous is owning a high-risk breed with no insurance and no savings buffer.

 Which dog breeds are the healthiest?